Nothing owns the air like this hawk

 Before this here kill.
 He commands the air

-Like a sovereign would a subject.
+Like a sovereign to a subject.

 The cloud hunter, outstretched

-Feathered fingers holding back rotations
+Feathered fingers holding back rotations.

-As he waits for the guillotine moment –
+He waits for the death moment –

-No thunderclap; an ominous cloud
+No thunderclap, an ominous cloud

-Of silhouette congealing above.
+Of silhouette congealing above

 Carefully hung from the sky,